Duncan Chessell

 In 2010, Chessell sold DCXP, and shifted back into the field of geology and became the managing director of the public mineral exploration company Endeavour Discoveries Ltd (2010-2016).
 Endeavour was based in South Australia exploring for base and precious metals such as nickel and gold in Papua New Guinea, South Australia and the Northern Territory.
 In 2011 he became the chairman of Endeavour Discoveries Ltd.

 In 2014, Chessell was founding chairman of the Himalayan Development Foundation Australia Inc (HDFA) an organisation dedicated to the helping children in a Nepal get a start in life via education.
 The HDFA has raised over A$100,000 in its first year and built a boarding school in Nepal with some of the proceeds in the remote Kanchenjunga region of East Nepal.
-Over its first five years of operation HDFA has delivered school rebuilds, built health posts, micro hydro electric schemes, upgraded education and livelihood programs to over 10,000 people in Nepal in three regions: Kanchenjunga, Indrawati and Sindhupalchowk delivering over A$1,000,000 in projects.
+Over its first five years of operation HDFA has delivered school rebuilds, built health posts, micro hydroelectric schemes, upgraded education and livelihood programs to over 10,000 people in Nepal in three regions: Kanchenjunga, Indrawati and Sindhupalchowk delivering over A$1,000,000 in projects.

-In 2017, Chessell was founding director of Northern Cobalt Ltd, which is currently conducting mineral exploration for battery metals (cobalt, lithium, vanadium, copper and nickel) in Australia and North America.

-He currently works between the mineral exploration industry for Coolabah Group (private exploration, project generation and consulting services), Northern Cobalt Ltd(now called resolution Minerals, ASX listed), HDFA and public speaking engagements to corporates and schools.

-Chessell lives in Adelaide, South Australia.